-Fleetwood Mac are described by many as the epitome of a ’70s band, famous as much for their messy intra-band relationships and personal lives as for their music.
-But the band’s haunting lyrics and energetic rhythms have cemented them as a foundation of old-school rock ‘n’ roll.
+Fleetwood Mac are described by many as the epitome of a ’70s supergroup, famous as much for their messy intra-band relationships and personal lives as for their music.
+Yet, deliciously conversely, the band’s haunting lyrics and energetic rhythms have cemented them as a solid foundation of old-school transatlantic rock ‘n’ roll.

-They were cool(ish), they were troubled, and they produced music that seemed to go straight to the soul.
-The outfit developed very different musical leanings over time as their band changed its line-up multiple times.
+They were cool(ish), they were troubled, and they produced music that seemed to go straight to the hearts and minds.
+This is one in-out-in outfit that developed very different musical leanings over time as the band changed its line-up multiple times.
 The way members would leave and return is certainly intriguing, but seems to work for them, and I’m sure the fact that they’ve sold in excess of 100 million records worldwide sweetened the comings and goings.
-This is the story of Rumours.
+Celebrating Mick Fleetwood’s three-quarter century, this is the story of Rumours.

 Rumours takes you on a journey through the peaks and troughs of deteriorating relationships.
 The outpouring of emotion from the three main songwriters (plus, of course, the loveable English eccentric, founding member and all-round tall fella Mick Fleetwood, Samantha Fox’s favourite co-presenter) were absolute masters of turning personal tragedy into timeless perennial hits. is the soundtrack to their respective breakups.